 You could be doing all the right things like following a great skincare routine and using all the right products.
 But if your diet consists of foods that trigger inflammation and excess oil production then it’s very hard to clear up acne.

-Now it’s not necessarry to get rid of all the food on this list.
-Just enjoy them in moderation and eat more skin healthy foods majority of the time.
+Now it’s not necessary to get rid of all the food on this list.
+Just enjoy them in moderation and eat more skin-healthy foods the majority of the time.

 In the meantime, keeping a food log to identify patterns between the foods you eat and the health of your skin might be helpful.